ropg/OOKwiz/README.md

 ### RadioLib-supported radios: CC1101, SX1276, SX1278, RF69

-All these modules are very similar in that you talk to them using SPI to tell them things like the frequency, but then the actual reception and transmission are done via an active-low GPIO pin, which we connect to the ESP32 GPIO pin that we then set in our settings `pin_rx` and `pin_tx`.
+All these modules are very similar in that you talk to them using SPI to tell them things like frequency and transmit power, but then for on-off-keying the actual reception and transmission are done via an active-low GPIO pin, which we connect to the ESP32 GPIO pin that we then set in our settings `pin_rx` and `pin_tx`.
 The SPI pins are easy: they are called MISO, MOSI, SCK and there's a chip-select that's either called CSN or CS.

 The data GPIO pin is generally not the one used by these modules for interrupts, and cannot be remapped in software so you have to make sure that your module makes this pin available on its connector to the outside world, or be prepared to solder to the smaller radio-chip (module) that is on your larger module or breakout board.
 (The reason is that most people use these modules for FSK or LoRa, where information arrives in whole packets via SPI, whereas for OOK we are connected to the transceiver more directly.)